SamirAnsari/MarkDownBasic/README.md

-# MarkDownBasic   // <h1>heading  # hash sign represent the heading and its count represent the size of heading
+# MarkDownBasic
-##Hello to Markdown    // <h2> heading
+##Hello to Markdown
-It my first repo and writing a markdown.   //<p> paragraph one and two space represent the paragraph for best Practice
+It my first repo and writing a markdown.
+for best Practice

-> MarkDown is best to convert in valid html // > less than sign represent the blockqoutes
+> MarkDown is best to convert in valid html
 *It is __easy-to-read__ and write*
  * Item1
  * Item2